 What’s more, what are the consumer and worker protections necessary for the equitable and fair deployment of emerging technologies and to mitigate racial bias and social inequities?
 How can we advance the nation’s aspiration for a more diverse science, technology, engineering, and math (STEM) workforce?
 What would responsible and rights-preserving science and technology systems look like in our criminal justice system?
 How can we protect free speech while also addressing the spread of misinformation and disinformation online?

-On October 21, the Center for Technology Innovation at Brookings will host Alondra Nelson, deputy director for science and society at the White House Office of Science and Technology Policy, for a wide-ranging conversation with Senior Fellow Nicol Turner Lee on these and other topics.
+On October 21, the Center for Technology Innovation at Brookings hosted Alondra Nelson, deputy director for science and society at the White House Office of Science and Technology Policy, for a wide-ranging conversation with Senior Fellow Nicol Turner Lee on these and other topics.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.